Staying physically healthy as you age

 A personal trainer (PT) will not only be able to help you get fit, they will also sit down with you and organise goals you want to achieve and keep you on track to accomplish those goals.

-Learning how to use weight training through a PT can be a great way to improve your muscle mass.
+Learning how to use weight training with a personal trainer can be a great way to improve your muscle mass.

 The main aim is to start off small and work your way up.
 Doing something is better than doing nothing.